na-na-hi/renget/archive/LiminalCrossroads5.md

 That something turns out to be the absol.
 His unnatural thousand-yard stare looks equal parts horrified and concentrated as he gazes at the twins.
 It looks like his trembling red irises are about to burst at any moment...

 "Oh!
 Yeah, there we go, that's more like it!"
 Kaiji stands up, patting his large partner in one of his white forelegs.
 "Like I told you two dogs before, Kris gets these very dark and grim 'visions' from time to time, pay them no mind.
-Most of the time they're either grossly exaggerated or bullshit.
-He'll probably go off about one of you drowning or something—"
+Most of the time they're either grossly exaggerated or too cryptic to matter.
+He'll probably go off about one of you getting splashed with water or something—"

 The piercing red pupils slowly dilate.
 Kris's terrified stare eventually fades.